Qiskit/qiskit.org/content/events/summer-school.md

 ### December 14
 -	10:00 Shuttle # 1 Departure from Kwa Maritane Venue
 -	15:00 Shuttle # 2 Departure from Kwa Maritane

-_(People are welcome to extend the trip at their own expense)_

-## Prizes and Judging

-There are 3 ways to win this hackathon!

-1st & 2nd Prize - Decided by a panel of 3 judges, 1st and 2nd prize winners will be evaluated on 1) Originality and Uniqueness; 2) Live Pitch Presentation; 3) Usefulness; and 4) Technical complexity.
-1st place winners will receive a paid trip to the annual flagship Qiskit Camp event near Yorktown Heights, NY.

-Community Choice - The community choice award will be given based on the highest scoring team voted on by the community.

 ## Code of Conduct